TRex22/3d-models/Custom Printer Parts/Ender 2 Pro X Carriage/brass_washer.md

   - The outer diameter is 8.02 mm
   - The inner diameter is 5.02 mm

 Comment each component in the outputted SCAD code.
+Ensure that the model has high smoothness.
+Tabs have two spaces
 ```